Jesus’ parable: the sower and the seed

 What’s the danger?
 The first hazard it may encounter will be birds, who dart down and eat the seed before it has a chance to take hold of the soil.
 In other words, some people will never get the chance to hear Jesus’ message.
 For them, the seed of his Word will never even begin to germinate.

 What about now?
 Who are the birds?
 There are many people who never tell their children the story of Jesus, or who actively discourage their children from becoming involved with religion of any kind.
-They seize on any opportunity to criticize Christians or the practice of religion.
-Today's media is full of their opinions.
+They seize on any opportunity to criticise Christians or the practice of religion.
+Today’s media is full of their opinions.
 Religion is bad, they say, and the world would be a better place if no-one believed in God.
 These are the birds who would destroy the seed before it has any chance to grow.

 Seeds fall on rocky ground